 On January 28, 2022, the Restructuring of the Notes as contemplated by the Scheme became effective, and was substantially consummated.
 Subsequently, the parties to the amended winding up petition (filed in substitution on January 7, 2021) applied consensually to the Cayman Court for leave to withdraw or have the petition dismissed.
 By order of the Cayman Court dated February 25, 2022, the petition was dismissed and the JPLs were formally discharged with effect from March 4, 2022, bringing the provisional liquidation to a close.
-In addition, a final report was filed with the U.S. Bankruptcy Court on March 4, 2022 requesting entry of an order closing the Chapter 15 Case, and the U.S. Bankruptcy Court entered an order closing the Chapter 15 Case on April 8, 2022.
+In addition, a final report was filed with the U.S. Bankruptcy Court on March 4, 2022 requesting entry of an order closing the Chapter 15 Case on April 8, 2022.
 In aggregate, in exchange for the Notes, we have issued consideration to creditors under the Scheme totaling US\$245.5 million of cash, US\$109.9 million of 9.00% series B senior secured notes due 2027 (the "New Notes") and 9,527,601 ADSs representing 76,220,808 Class A ordinary shares, which includes 291,699 ADSs issued on April 4, 2022 pursuant to the top-up mechanism under the Scheme.
 See "Note 22 Subsequent Events-Dismissal of Provisional Liquidation" to the Company's consolidated financial statements included in this annual report.

 In April 2021, we announced that we entered into the Investment Agreement with an affiliate of Centurium Capital, as the lead investor, and Joy Capital.
 Both Centurium Capital and Joy Capital are leading private equity investment firms in China and then current shareholders of the Company.
-Pursuant to the Investment Agreement, (i) Centurium Capital agreed to an investment, through a private placement, totaling US\$240 million in Senior Preferred Shares of the Company, and (ii) Joy Capital agreed to an investment, through a private placement, totaling US\$10 million in Senior Preferred Shares (collectively, the "Transactions").
+Pursuant to the Investment Agreement, (i) Centurium Capital agreed to an investment, through a private placement, totaling US\$240 million in Senior Preferred Shares of the Company, and (ii) Joy Capital agreed to an investment, through a private placement, totaling US\$210 million in Senior Preferred Shares of the Company, and (ii) Joy Capital agreed to an investment, through a private placement, totaling US\$10 million in Senior Preferred Shares (collectively, the "Transactions").
 On December 1, 2021, we announced that we closed the Investment Agreement with the lead investor, pursuant to which we issued and sold a total of 295,384,615 Senior Preferred Shares to the lead investor, with aggregate gross proceeds of US\$240 million.
 On January 7, 2022, we closed the Investment Agreement with Joy Capital, pursuant to which we issued and sold a total of 12,307,692 Senior Preferred Shares to an affiliate controlled by Joy Capital, with aggregate gross proceeds of US\$10 million.
 We used and plan to use the proceeds of the Transactions to facilitate the Restructuring and fulfill our obligations under the settlement with the SEC.
 For the SEC settlement, see "Item 8.
-Financial Information-8.A.
-Consolidated Statements and Other Financial Information-Legal Proceedings-Governmental and Regulatory Inquiries-SEC Investigation and Settlement."
+Financial Information-Legal Proceedings-Governmental and Regulatory Inquiries-SEC Investigation and Settlement."